DeepLearningForPrecisionHealthLab/scMEDAL_for_scRNAseq/docs/ExperimentOutputs.md

 ## Compare Models Outputs

-### Clustering Scores

-After training your models, you may want a more convenient format for comparing clustering metrics (ASW, CH, DB) across folds.
-To do this, you first update the output folders, see [Outputs and Analysis folders](../README.md#outputs-and-analysis-folders) run the following lines of code.
+To be able to compare model outputs, you first update the output folders, see [Outputs and Analysis folders](../README.md#outputs-and-analysis-folders) run the following lines of code.
 ```python
 import analysis.analysis as aa